ClonyPDF home

 Your photo opens inside Passport Photo Maker with hair compliance checks pre-loaded.

 Important: Hair rules for passport photos are determined by each country's issuing authority and are subject to change.
-The guidance on this page reflects requirements as currently published by the major authorities listed.
+The guidance on this page reflects requirements as currently published by the major authorities listed in Sources & references.
 Before submitting your passport application, verify the specific requirements on your country's official passport application portal.
 Passport Photo Maker helps you produce technically compliant photos; it does not guarantee acceptance by any passport office.